-Dermoid cysts are non-cancerous cavities under the skin filled with normal tissue present in the outer layer of the skin.
-This cavity forms a mass that is sometimes visible at birth or in early infancy .It may not be seen in later years.
-These dermoid cysts are usually found on neck, face, eyelids and nose or anywhere in body.Age/sex group affected by Dermoid cysts
+Dermoid cysts are noncancerous cavities under the skin filled with normal tissue present in the outer layer of the skin.
+This cavity forms a mass that is sometimes visible at or in early infancy.It may not be seen in later years.
+These dermoid cysts usually found on neck, face, eyelids, and nose or anywhere in the body.Age/sex group affected by Dermoid cysts

 Dermoid cysts can affect people of all ages, and both the sexes are equally affected.

 No racial predilection is apparent.